Louisiana Diminished Value Claims

 Yes.
 Louisiana permits third party diminished value claims when another driver is responsible for the accident.

-Yes.
-The at fault driver’s insurer may be responsible for measurable loss in market value in addition to repair costs.
+To their insurer.
+The at-fault driver's carrier may owe you for the measurable loss in market value on top of repair costs.

-Generally no, unless the policy specifically includes first party diminished value coverage.
+Generally not an option unless your policy specifically includes first-party diminished value coverage.

-Louisiana generally allows one year for property damage claims.
+Very quickly — Louisiana generally allows just one year for property damage claims, shorter than most states.

 Still have a question?